- Poor credit history and low cash flow can prevent small businesses from securing loans.

 Some business owners assume they can cover all their bases by applying for multiple loans at one time.
 This way, they can pick and choose from a range of potential offers.
 However, opening too many loan applications at once can be a red flag for credit bureaus.

 There are many resources that business owners can refer to when putting together their loan applications.
 The Small Business Administration, for example, provides a highly detailed loan application checklist for borrowers.
-Using these resources can decrease your likelihood of coming across as disorganized or unprepared.
+Using these resources decreases your likelihood of coming across as disorganized or unprepared.

 Careless errors will land your application in the rejected pile.
 "Filling out the application incorrectly or omitting information is another common mistake that can lead to your application getting denied," Tayne said.

-Tayne also pointed out that sloppy bookkeeping and inconsistent business practices, such as not filing tax returns or mixing business and personal bills together, can prevent you from getting financing.
+Tayne also pointed out that sloppy bookkeeping and inconsistent business practices, such as mixing business and personal bills together or not filing tax returns, can prevent you from getting financing.
 She advises taking the time to gather all the necessary information, fill out the forms completely, and read over your application before submitting.

 6. Failure to seek expert advice

-When it comes to making financial decisions for your business, lenders want to see that you've sought guidance from knowledgeable advisors.
+When you apply for a business loan, lenders want to see that you've sought guidance from knowledgeable advisors.

 Accountants can be an important source of advice for small business owners, according to Stephen Sheinbaum, CEO of Circadian Funding, which helps small and midsize businesses obtain working capital.
-He has collaborated with the National Directory of Certified Public Accountants in the past.
+He has collaborated with the CPAdirectory in the past.

 7. Failure to shop around

 Finding a lender can feel so daunting that it might be tempting to sign up with the first one that comes along.
-But blindly pursuing one loan provider without exploring your other options can be a mistake.
-Business owners should take the time to research a range of traditional and alternative lenders suited to them.
+But blindly pursuing one loan provider without exploring your other options is a mistake.
+Take the time to research a variety of traditional and alternative lenders to find the best fit for your business.

 Financial institutions in the community where you plan to do business are an ideal place to start looking for a business loan, according to Logan Allec, a CPA and founder of the personal finance site Money Done Right.
 "Start with a community bank or credit union that is more invested locally, as they may have certain programs to be able to work with new local businesses."

-The U.S. Small Business Administration also provides federal backing for some businesses to receive loans through partner financial institutions.
+The SBA also provides federal backing for some businesses to receive loans through partner financial institutions.
 "This can be an excellent avenue to explore if you are having trouble finding a traditional lender for your business," Allec said.

-Other alternatives to traditional lenders include online lending platforms, peer-to-peer lending sites, and tapping into your network of friends and relatives.
+Other alternatives to traditional lenders are online lending platforms, peer-to-peer lending sites, and your own network of friends and relatives.
 If you pursue this last option, Allec suggests working up an official, notarized agreement to avoid any misunderstandings or conflicts down the road between all the involved parties.

 "The APR tells you the true cost per year of borrowing money; it takes into account your interest rate plus any additional fees and charges," Martinez said.
 "This will help you make an apples-to-apples comparison of different loan offers."